Southern National Park, South Sudan جنوب السودان - Things to Do in Southern National Park

 Insider Tips

-Pack comprehensive medical supplies and ensure evacuation insurance as medical facilities near the park are extremely limited
+Bring comprehensive medical kit and ensure evacuation insurance as medical facilities are extremely limited

 Explore Activities in Southern National Park